 He photographs wetlands and forests using film and a medium format camera.
 He uses his camera to investigate interdependence, competition, survival and mortality in the natural world.

-Benjamin’s photographs have been exhibited at Museum of Fine Arts, Houston, TX, School of International Center of Photography, New York, NY, American Academy of Arts & Letters, New York, NY, Ogden Museum of Southern Art, New Orleans, LA, Florida Museum of Photographic Arts, Tampa, FL, The Midtown Y Gallery and 25 CPW Gallery, both in New York, NY.
+Benjamin’s photographs have been exhibited at Museum of Fine Arts, Houston, TX, School of International Center of Photography, NYC, NY, American Academy of Arts & Letters, NYC, NY, Ogden Museum of Southern Art, New Orleans, LA, Florida Museum of Photographic Arts, Tampa, FL, Center for Fine Art Photography, Ft.
+Collins, CO and Midtown Y Photography Gallery, NYC, NY.